Here are some basic facts and useful information for setting up and forming a limited company (Sdn Bhd) in Malaysia.

 - The Companies Commission of Malaysia (SSM) established on 16 April 2002, serves as an agency to incorporate companies and register businesses in Malaysia.

-- A limited company in Malaysia can be incorporated with minimum paid-up capital of RM1.
+- According to the Companies Act 2016, a sdn bhd company can be incorporated with minimum paid-up capital of RM1.

 What documents do you need to form a company in Malaysia?

 - Copy of your identity card (IC) or copy of your passport (for foreign director)

 - Every company needs at least 1 directors who is at least 18 years of age and are residing in Malaysia.

 - He/she is not a bankrupt and has not been convicted and imprisoned for a period of past 5 years.

 - Every company needs at least 1 shareholder who is at least 18 years of age.

 - A company must have at least one Company Secretary